Scholarship Program

 Oak Harbor, WA 98277

 The Burlington, WA, Chapter 818, of the Experimental Aircraft Association (EAA), has a goal of promoting and furthering youth aviation education and flight training.
 To Assist in meeting that goal, the chapter will award an aviation education/ flight training scholarship to an area high school, home school, or college student.
-The scholarship will currently be in the amount of $1,000 and would be used to start or continue flight training to attain the Private Pilot Certificate.
+The scholarship is currently in the amount of $1,000 to be used to start or continue flight training to attain the Private Pilot Certificate.
 The goal is for the student to utilize these funds within 6 months for the sole purpose of aviation education/ flight training.

 To qualify for the scholarship the applicant must:

-1. Complete the scholarship application to include a 500 word essay on why they would want to be a pilot and identify their future career goals relating to aerospace and aviation.
+1. Complete the scholarship application, to include a 500 word essay on why they want to be a pilot and identifying their future career goals relating to aerospace and aviation.

-1. The scholarship candidate will be required to take an orientation flight with an EAA Chapter 818 designated flight instructor.
+1. The scholarship candidate will be required to take an orientation flight with an EAA Chapter 818-designated flight instructor.
 This flight will help to determine the candidate’s interest and potential ability to complete flight training.
 The student will also need to participate in an interview with the EAA Chapter 818 scholarship selection committee.
-The selected candidate shall apply for a FAA Student Pilot Certificate and pass a physical exam with an FAA designated aviation medical examiner.
+Once selected, the candidate shall apply for an FAA Student Pilot Certificate and pass a physical exam with an FAA designated aviation medical examiner for a third-class medical certificate.

 1. If currently enrolled in school, the recipient must maintain a 3.0 GPA or better.